Yukon-Literacy-Coalition/ylc_website_v2/src/_craft/2021-09-17-hand-and-fingerprint-flowers.md

 ---
 title: Hand and Fingerprint Flowers
 isArchived: false
-description: Follow along with Carrie-Anne as she paints a pretty pot of spring flowers using hand and fingerprints!
+description: "Follow along with Carrie-Anne as she paints a pretty pot of spring flowers using hand and fingerprints! *Time: 17:10*"
 thumbnail: /uploads/screen-shot-2021-09-17-at-11.39.16-am.png
 contentBlocks:
   - contentBlock: